 The best things do not necessarily lie in front of us.
 A short jaunt to Dingli proves this!
 Diar il-Bniet is a small farm/estate that showcases its fresh produce within its own restaurant.
 A totally authentic Maltese eatery, expect dishes that have been handed down through the generations and represent the true home-cooked flavour of these Mediterranean islands.
 The restaurant is rurally furnished and the estate’s seasonal produce proudly displayed.
 There’s nothing pretentious, only honesty flourishes here, and it tastes exceptional.
 A wine list of home-grown wines are world class with the addition of some international favourites.

-Many menu dishes are synonymous with Maltese culture, hand made sheep cheese ravioli with typical tomato sauce to start is a fantastic choice or tangy pumpkin soup with wild Thyme and sheep’s cheese, spaghetti with calamari and olive stew and various pies of Tuna and Ricotta make a great entrance.
+Many menu dishes are synonymous with Maltese culture, handmade sheep cheese ravioli with typical tomato sauce to start, is a fantastic choice, or tangy pumpkin soup with wild thyme and sheep’s cheese, spaghetti with calamari and olive stew, and various pies of tuna and ricotta make a great entrance.
 Main courses of stuffed aubergines with minced beef and pork are famed here.
-A Beef flank steak with a rosemary jus is totally tasty and the Rabbit fried in oil, wine and garlic, a true taste of Malta’s national dish.
+A beef flank steak with rosemary jus is totally tasty and the rabbit fried in oil, wine and garlic, a true taste of Malta’s national dish.
 Served with a good mix of crunchy roast potatoes and mixed fresh vegetables, the essence is totally genuine.
-House made desserts are exceptional, deep fried ‘Imqaret’ with ‘Gelat tan-Nanna’ is a total must, else a good variety puddings and cakes on offer.
+House-made desserts are exceptional, deep-fried imqaret with ġelat tan-nanna is a total must, or else try one of the excellent puddings and cakes on offer.